• Skip to primary navigation

 Also, cake is supposed to be fun so we are going freestyle with the piping here and then tossing a little ground cinnamon over, but you can decorate these cakes however you wish.
 Make them your own!

-Making this cake was in celebration of this blog being six months old today, though we know this means nothing in life, when you’re young it kinda does and in this case it means it’s time for a slice of chai cake all frosty and ready to take on the world.
+Making this cake was in celebration of this blog being six months old today, though we know this means nothing in life, when you’re young it kinda does and in this case it means it’s time for a slice of chai cake with it's malted milk swiss buttercream.

 Why you’ll love this